GLOBAL MARKETS-Wall Street rebounds, sterling steadies after tumble | Business

 POUND CRASH Sterling collapsed to a record low $1.0327 on Monday on concern over the funding of recently announced UK tax cuts, which come on top of huge energy subsidies.

 But the pound recovered from that low to $1.0782 on Tuesday, up 0.84%, after the Bank of England said late on Monday it would not hesitate to change interest rates and was monitoring markets "very closely".
-Bank of England Chief Economist Huw Pill was expected to speak on a panel later on Tuesday.
+Bank of England Chief Economist Huw Pill said on Tuesday that BofE is likely to deliver a "significant policy response" to last week's announcement of tax cuts by finance minister Kwasi Kwarteng but it should wait until its next meeting in November before making its move.

 The pound has suffered "a build-up in negative sentiment which we believe has room to unwind," said Chris Teschmacher, multi-asset fund manager at Legal & General Investment Management, adding that the asset manager was taking a "moderate positive view" on sterling versus the euro.
 LGIM would likely add to its position on any further falls in the pound, as this "would only make support from the government or Bank of England more likely", Teschmacher added.

-The yield on five-year gilts rose as much as 100 basis points in two trading days, but was flat in midday trading Tuesday.
+The yield on five-year gilts rose as much as 100 basis points in two trading days, but was down 0.74% in midday trading Tuesday.
 Spillover from Britain kept other assets on edge.

 Bond selling in Japan pushed yields up to the Bank of Japan's ceiling and prompted more unscheduled buying from the central bank in response.
 The German 10-year bond yield briefly hit a new nearly 11-year high of 2.142% before easing.

-Ten-year U.S. bond yields gained 1.8 basis points to 3.898 from the U.S. close after reaching a high on Monday of 3.933%.
-The MSCI world equity index was flat after hitting its lowest since Nov 2020 on Monday.
-European stocks gained 0.6% and Britain's FTSE was steady.
+Ten-year U.S. bond yields gained 4.7 basis points to 3.925% from the U.S. close after reaching a high on Monday of 3.933%.
+The MSCI world equity index gained nearly 1% after hitting its lowest since Nov 2020 on Monday.
+European stocks gained 0.3%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)